manitou48/crystals/README.txt

 drift.spin   propeller program to send micros to NTP host

-Drift.java   java program to send micros to NTP host for ridgeosft robot
+Drift.java   java program to send millis to NTP host for ridgesoft robot

 gpspps.spin  propeller program to use GPS pps and cnt